Ukrainian Officials Feeling ‘A Lot of Anxiety’ After Trump Victory

 Zelensky said on Wednesday that when he spoke with Trump in September, they “discussed in detail the Ukraine-US strategic partnership, the Victory Plan, and ways to put an end to Russian aggression against Ukraine.”

-During his time in the White House, Trump escalated US involvement in Ukraine by providing Javelin anti-tank missiles, which parked the first US provision of “lethal aid” to Ukraine.
+During his time in the White House, Trump escalated US involvement in Ukraine by providing Javelin anti-tank missiles, which marked the first US provision of “lethal aid” to Ukraine.
 Trump later briefly delayed a shipment of military aid to Ukraine, which was used by the House to impeach him over allegations he was seeking a “quid pro quo” to get Zelensky to investigate Biden’s involvement in Ukraine, a claim the Ukrainian leader has always denied.

 Author: Dave DeCamp